bennyrice/MANANJARY_MALARIA/README.md

 This repository contains de-identified data and R code used to analyze malaria data collected for the Princeton Mananjary Cohort Study (2021-2023)

 ### Benjamin Rice, PhD
-Department of Ecology and Evolutionary Biology Princeton University b.rice@princeton.edu
+Department of Ecology and Evolutionary Biology, Princeton University

+b.rice@princeton.edu

 # Data files include: